mietek/halcyon-website/pages/tutorial/index.md

 In this step, Halcyon restores the GHC and Cabal directories from public storage, builds and archives a sandbox based on a partially-matching sandbox directory, performs an incremental build, and installs the app again.

+All downloaded and newly-created archives are uploaded to your private storage.

 Once again, your app is now ready to run:

 ```